eclipse-tractusx/tractusx-edc/pr_etiquette.md

 ## The technical committers (as of April 05, 2023)

-Main committers for the TractusX-EDC project:
+Main committers for the Tractus-X EDC project:

 - @paullatzelsperger
 - @florianrusch-zf